facontidavide/Bonxai/Bonxai_ros/README.md

 ## 3.1 Bonxai Server

 Bonxai_server builds and distributes volumetric 3D occupancy maps for obstacle avoidance, planning or visualization.
-The map is incrementally built from incoming range data (as PointCloud2) either from RGBD cameras* or LiDARs.
+The map is incrementally built from incoming range data (as PointCloud2) either from RGBD cameras or LiDARs.

-*Ray tracing pointclouds from depth cameras can be very cpu and memory intensive.

 ## 3.1.1 Subscribed Topics